SWERVE184/discord-spam-bots/README.md

 Type 'pip install bs4' wait for it to finish then close it.

-Edit the config with your token for discord.
+Edit the config with your token/emaill&pass for discord.
 Or create a file called "tokens.txt" and add them there
 [How to get your user token](https://github.com/Merubokkusu/discord-spam-bots/wiki/Getting-Your-User-Token)